 Final expense insurance is a very good product to have – even just a $10,000, $15,000 policy can make a difference.

 - How important is it to talk about your final wishes with your family ahead of time?

 When you are dealing with these kinds of subjects which are very emotional, when you think about life insurance and how you want to leave your family – it's best not to do it when you are in a state of emotional distress because it is very complicated.

 You really have to have that discussion with your family members.
 What do you want your funeral to be?
 Do you want to be cremated or a burial?
 Because you want your insurance to cover that cost.

 - Are there tax issues that seniors need to consider when buying life insurance?

 No one wants to pay taxes, but there truly is something we call a silent partner with your 401(k) in retirement – and that's the IRS.

-People don't always understand that all that money they built up in their 401(k) is going to be taxable, but indexed universal life insurance has very interesting tax advantaged benefits that should be considered as part of your financial plan.
+People don't always understand that all that money they built up in their 401(k) is most likely going to be taxable, but indexed universal life insurance has very interesting tax advantaged benefits that should be considered as part of your financial plan.

 We will be offering assistance with annuities, life insurance, Medicare and financial planning.
 Sign up for updates and be the first to know when these services are available.

 Sign up for our newsletter for our latest retirement planning guides, tips and more!